 Embrace the open road and enjoy the views along the way.

 Road trips are little adventurous nuggets.
 They are the pre and post adventure.
 Think of the opportunities to make pit stops at landmark oddities, like the world’s biggest ball of yarn.
-Or a new general store that sells the best local foods.
+Or stop at general stores that sells the best local foods.

 If you need some ideas to help pass the time in the car and done with playing, “I spy with my little eye” car game.
 Have a listen to a podcast or Ted Talk about your destination.
 It will give you a better insight and appreciation when you get there.